gribnoysup/nfield-data-downloader/README.md

  - **checkDownloadsOnRun** check all unfinished download requests if the server is restarted (else unfinished requests are deleted)
  - **generateInterviewersList** automatically generate a list of all interviewers, that are created on your domain in .dat and .sps formats
  - **localDownloadFolder** a folder to use, when a local download is requested
+ - **request** contains a request module settings, that are appliet to the request module if request.use is set to true

 Done!